 •Once about two-thirds of the actual video loads, it should begin to auto play this video clip.
 However, those on faster Internet connections may actually see the video playing much earlier, and never see the green-and-black twirling line.

-•How do you tell how much of the video has loaded?
-Just watch the gray line inside the video player control bar gradually extend the width of the player's scrubber bar.
+•Just watch the gray line inside the video player control bar gradually extend the width of the player's scrubber bar.

 Red circles: Pause button has changed to play button = video is currently playing, timecode playhead (white triangle) is no longer at the beginning, gray line inside video player control bar is well over 66% the width of the scrubber bar (playhead track inside video player control bar).